wppconnect-team/wppconnect/examples/basic/README.md

-# Simple example to start the Venom
+# Simple example to start the Wppconnect

-> Venom is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on artificial intelligence and all types of design architecture for WhatsApp.
+> Wppconnect is a high-performance system developed with JavaScript to create a bot for WhatsApp, support for creating any interaction, such as customer service, media sending, sentence recognition based on artificial intelligence and all types of design architecture for WhatsApp.

 ## Maintainers